[AWS] Elastic Beanstalk

 • Deploys the new version to all instances simultaneously.

-• Roll back: Need to redeploy the old version to all instances
+• Redeploy the old version to all instances

 Rolling

-• Splits instances into batches and deploys one batch at a time to the existing instances
+• Splits instances into batches (buckets) and deploys one batch at a time to the existing instances

 • No service outage but your service capacity will be reduced by the batch size.